dank_mids package

 Retrieves the status of a transaction.

-- async get_transactions(block_identifier: int | HexStr) List[TransactionLegacy | Transaction2930 | Transaction1559 | Transaction4844 | Transaction7702]
+- async get_transactions(block_identifier: int | HexStr) list[TransactionLegacy | Transaction2930 | Transaction1559 | Transaction4844 | Transaction7702]

-- async get_transactions(block_identifier: int | HexStr, hashes_only: Literal[True]) List[TransactionHash]
+- async get_transactions(block_identifier: int | HexStr, hashes_only: Literal[True]) list[TransactionHash]

-- async get_transactions(block_identifier: int | HexStr, hashes_only: Literal[False]) List[TransactionLegacy | Transaction2930 | Transaction1559 | Transaction4844 | Transaction7702]
+- async get_transactions(block_identifier: int | HexStr, hashes_only: Literal[False]) list[TransactionLegacy | Transaction2930 | Transaction1559 | Transaction4844 | Transaction7702]

 Retrieves only the transactions from a specific block.